Why novated lease effective interest rates look high — yet may still work

 = $68,000

-The provider then calculated and advertised their “interest rate” based on this inflated figure, making the rate appear artificially lower than that of another provider who calculated interest on the correct $60,000 figure, even though the total cost to the employee was higher.
+The provider then calculated and advertised their “interest rate” based on this inflated figure, making the rate appear artificially lower than that of another provider calculating interest on the correct $60,000.

 How to compare novated lease quotes when interest rates are unreliable